 Mauritania has closed all land and air borders until further notice.
 On July 6, the country announced that Air France will conduct one-way flights from Nouakchott to Paris every week until the end of July.
 The Government of Mauritania has announced the re-opening of the Mauritanian airspace, as of 10th September 2020, for commercial flights to Nouakchott, with, for the moment, international flights operated by several airlines to international destinations, such as: Guinea, Togo, Congo, Gabon, Mali, Senegal, Paris , Istanbul and Tunis.
 Land border crossings to Morocco remain closed to non-commercial traffic.
 Land borders with Senegal and Mali have reopened.
 Entry to Mauritania is prohibited except for Mauritanian nationals, diplomats accredited to diplomatic missions or international organizations in Mauritania, and foreign nationals with valid residency visas for Mauritania.

 U.S. extends border restrictions with Canada and Mexico until 21 October.
 European airlines will resume flights to Cancun in October .
+The land border between the United States and Mexico will now remain restricted to ‘essential’ crossings only until at least December 21st, 2020.
 The country does not have any restrictions for international travel although the number of flights have been greatly reduced.
 Anyone arriving will undergo a health screening but there is no quarantine requirement for travelers arriving.
 Facial masks are required in most states.
 A completed “Cuestionario de indentificacion de factores de riesgo en viajeros” must be presented to “immigration” upon arrival.
 The form can be found at https://afac.hostingerapp.com .

 Commercial flights to and from Micronesia remain very limited.
 Federated States of Micronesia has declared a “state of public health emergency”.
 The government of Micronesia has banned anyone entering by air, sea or land from China, Hong Kong and Macau.
 Also, anyone entering from a country or area with a confirmed COVID-19 case are not allowed to enter unless they stay for 14 days in an area without the virus.
 Since March 7, those with travel originating from Guam may enter.
 There are some internal restrictions between islands and journeys will only be permitted if you’re an essential worker or you are travelling as a result of a family emergency.

 Foreigners are not allowed to enter the country unless they are immediate family members of Moldovan citizens, have a residency permit or visa, are diplomats, or are transit passengers.
 All those entering the country are required to self-quarantine for 14-days.
 Borders with Romania and Ukraine are closed to passenger traffic as well as foreigners.
 Moldova has opened its borders to foreigners from countries with less than 50 cases of coronavirus infection per 100,000 people.
 The ruling takes effect on Monday, 31 August.
+Starting September 1, Moldova requires a 14-day home stay (quarantine) for new arrivals from certain “red zone” countries, including the United States.
 There are no local travel restrictions in place in Moldova.
 Some hotels are open with no restrictive measures in place.
-Moldova has announced the lifting of the State of Emergency and the easing of some coronavirus (COVID-19) measures.
+Moldova has issued a national State of Public Health Emergency effective until January 15, 2021.

 Monaco has opened its border with France so travel restrictions are the same as France.
 Travelers from the EU zone can travel to France without any restrictions.
 Entry restrictions have also been lifted for a range of other countries deemed to be a low COVID-19 risk.
 A voluntary 14-day quarantine applies to travelers outside the EU and U.K. Other nationalities are not allowed to enter but may transit under certain circumstances.
 Regardless of nationality, anyone who wishes to enter the Principality from either: a region within Europe (the UK, an EU Member State, Andorra, Holy See, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland) which has recorded more than 20 cases per 100,000 people in a week, must contact the COVID-19 Call Center as soon as they arrive in Monaco.

 Mongolia has suspended all inbound travel from foreign locations and banned entry of all foreign nationals until further notice.
 Only Mongolia citizens may enter who will need to quarantine for 21 days in a government facility followed by 14-days self-quarantine.
 Borders with Russia and China are also closed.
 The Mongolian government decided to extend the country’s heightened state of readiness until the end of October amid the COVID-19 pandemic.
 All international flights and rail are suspended until at least 31 October.
-The country's "State of Readiness" is also extended until the end of October.
+A strict lockdown will be enforced starting at 2300 on November 12 and is extended until January 11.

 Borders are closed except to citizens.
 All those arriving in Montserrat must self-quarantine for 14 days and need to submit the Access Declaration Form prior to arrival.
 Since all travel to or from Montserrat is via Antigua, you must comply with Antiguan entry requirements to enter the country.
 All arrivals need to submit proof of a negative COVID-19 test that was taken no more than 72 hours prior to departure.
 All new arrivals will also need to self-isolate for up to14 day period.
 Social distancing protocols remain in place and it is mandatory to wear a face mask in public.
 No gatherings of more than 50 people are allowed but all business establishments are operational.
 No gatherings of more than 50 people are allowed.

 International commercial flights are suspended in Myanmar until October 31.
 The only exemptions are for medical evacuation, relief and cargo flights.
 The land borders with China, India, Laos and Bangladesh also remain closed for travel.
 Anyone allowed to enter must undergo a 21 day quarantine in a government facility and then seven days of self-isolation.
 Since 13 May it has been compulsory for anyone going out in public to wear a face mask.
 Failure to wear one will result in a fine of MMK 5000.
-The Government of Myanmar has suspended all international commercial passenger flights until 30 September.
+The ban on international flights is extended to 31 December; domestic until 15 December.
 All townships in Yangon, except for the Coco Island Region, are currently under a ‘Stay at Home’ order.

 Entry to Namibia is prohibited except for nationals and all commercial flights are suspended.
 International commercial flights are not available out of Namibia, and will not resume until at least September 18, 2020.
 Those allowed to enter need to present a negative COVID-19 test and undergo a 14-day quarantine at their own cost.
 The country remains in a State of Emergency until September 17 and is under strict domestic restrictions.
 These restrictions include social distancing and wearing of face mask in public or private transport.
 Hosea Kutako International airport re-opened on 1 September.
 Ethiopian Airlines have announced that they will resume commercial flights into and out of Namibia from 11 September.
 All land borders and sea ports remain closed.